MrXandbadas/MrX_OAI_Assistant_Manager/readme.md

 2. Set up your OpenAI credentials in your environments.

 ## Usage to Make Your Own App 🌈
-- `assistant_manager.py`: Initialize with OpenAI credentials and use its methods.
+- `assistant_manager.py`: Initialize with OpenAI credentials and use its methods. ** RESTRUCTURED -- UPDATED README COMMING SOON**
-- `example_cmd_chat.py`: Check this file out to see how you would use certain functions and lay out your code flow.
+- `CMD_Agent_Chat.py`: Check this file out to see how you would use certain functions and lay out your code flow.
 Also demonstrates a command-line interface in action.

 Start a chat.
 Select an Assistant from the available assistants on your account.
 (A way to create assistants is coming) Select a thread (if you have previous ones saved locally via the script)